Vampeyer/codehouserepo/READme.txt

 This took me a whole lot of time to do myself ,
 It will certainly be MUCH more easy and much more accessable after the students can have a clear review site.
-Please consider donating at - jthompsonofficial0376@gmail.com     or at this address, 0x373911a7e00b8be900Ed4B46255f9019275B7F3d
+Please consider donating at - jthompsonofficial0376@gmail.com     or at this address,

+i cannot afford a 250$ tax ID# , please consider small donations here 0x373911a7e00b8be900Ed4B46255f9019275B7F3d

+ty

+/
-- ownership rights  ,  defaults  to transferin 3 months from now  on 11/19/2022 to Code Louisville.  -
+- ownership rights  ,  defaults  to transfer in 3 months from now  on 08/24/2022 11/19/2022 to Code Louisville.  -

 ==============================